min2ha/ukwa-site/content/target/66019/index.en.md

   "subject": "Brexit"
 }

-# Department for Environment, Food and Rural Affairs: Environmental Principles and Governance after EU Exit

 This consultation addresses some of the key questions around how environmental principles should be embedded into law, public policy-making and delivery after Brexit, and what functions and powers the proposed new environmental watchdog should have to oversee environmental law and policy.